FarbodHassani/MG-evolution/README.md

 A typical command to run a simulation looks like this:

-    mpirun -np 16 ./gevolution -n 4 -m 4 -s settings.ini
+    mpirun -np 16 ./mgevolution -n 4 -m 4 -s settings.ini

 For further information, please refer to the User Manual (manual.pdf)

 ## Credits

-If you use gevolution for scientific work, we kindly ask you to cite *Adamek J., Daverio D., Durrer R., and Kunz M., Nature Phys.
-12, 346 (2016)* in your publications.
+If you use MG-evolution for academic purposes, we kindly ask you to cite

+*Farbod Hassani, Lucas Lombriser, Mon.Not.Roy.Astron.Soc.
+497 (2020) 2, 1885-1894*
+in your articles.

-For bug reports and other important feedback you can contact the authors, julian.adamek@qmul.ac.uk (for queries related to gevolution) developers@latfield.org (for queries related to the LATfield2 library)
+For bug reports and other important feedback you can contact the authors, farbod.hassani@astro.uio.no (for questions related to MG-evolution) julian.adamek@uzh.ch (for queries related to gevolution) developers@latfield.org (for queries related to the LATfield2 library)